RPOstrava/testing_methods/README.md

 # 4testing_methods

-The site will be used for automated testing in several different programs/frameworks. the texts on the page will be in the Czech language.
+The site will be used for automated testing in several different methods. the texts on the page will be in the Czech language.

 The site is intentionally more error-prone so that it can be tested meaningfully